 Give Dental Toys

-A wide variety of doggy dental toys are available, from “chew ropes” that actually clean and floss teeth, to puzzle toys that encourage therapeutic gnawing.
+A wide variety of doggy dental toys, like Greenies, are available; from “chew ropes” that actually clean and floss teeth, to puzzle toys that encourage therapeutic gnawing.
 You can stuff puzzle toys with commercial dental treats for a double-whammy of tooth help.

 Amy Shojai is a certified animal behavior consultant, consultant to the pet care industry and the award winning author of 23 pet care books.